JOHANN ANTON EISMANN

 oil on canvas, cm 101×134,7

-It is due to Dario Succi that this painting has been reattributed to the original master of Salzburg.
-Eisman – who as the scholar points out “made an essential contribution towards introducing landscape painting in Venice and making it popular” – moved to the lagoon around the year 1660.
-The German joined the painters’ guild of the city from 1787 to 1700 – something which would contradict the traditional date of death – specializing in the realization of landscapes and battles whose combination of savage nature and Roman ruins bear witness to the influence of Salvator Rosa, but which are enlivened by the characteristic repertoire of animated spots which, according to Succi, “antedates the motifs of Luca Carlevarijs”.
+The painting has been assigned by Dario Succi to the Salzburg-born master Johann Anton Eismann, who, as the scholar notes, “played a primary role in the emergence and dissemination of landscape painting in Venice”.
+After relocating to the lagoon city around 1660, the German painter is recorded as a member of the local Fraglia (guild) of painters from 1787 to 1700 – evidence that contradicts the traditionally accepted date of his death – specializing in landscapes and battle scenes which, in their combination of wild nature and Roman ruins, reveal the influence of Salvator Rosa.
+These compositions are further enlivened by the characteristic repertoire of animated ‘macchiette’ (pictorial types), which, according to Succi, “antedates the motifs of Luca Carlevarijs”.

-It is above all the ‘atmospheric’ rendition of the sky in this painting that deserves notice; it is a matter of a characteristic which, as Succi underscores, Eduard Safarik already pointed out years ago as one of the most important qualities of the paintings by the German artist.
+Particularly noteworthy is the atmospheric rendering of the sky in our painting, a feature which, as Succi highlights, the scholar Eduard Safarik had already identified years ago as one of the most remarkable qualities of the paintings by the German artist.